lowJ/tp-keyboard/README.md

 Process:

 I am going to use a teensy ++ 2.0 as the processor along with qmk, the firmware for the keyboard.
-In order to figure out wiring , I am creating a break out board for a teensy and a 28 pin ffc connector.
+In order to figure out wiring , I am creating a break out board for a teensy and a 30(28pins actually used, i think....) pin ffc connector.

 ![alt text](https://i.imgur.com/eAW1w8l.jpg?1)